Skip to main content

 Version: 8.8

-Helm chart internal Keycloak setup
+Set up the Helm chart with the internal Keycloak instance

 Enable internal Keycloak if you don’t have an external identity provider (IdP) and want to use additional Camunda components (Console, Web Modeler, Optimize, Management Identity) that are disabled by default in the Helm chart.
-In this case, Management Identity, Connectors, and the Orchestration Cluster itself must be configured to authenticate against internal Keycloak.

 Configuration